tobias-weiss-ai-xr/opendesk-edu/docs/architecture.md

 a given user.
 The response from the API endpoint is used in the openDesk applications to render the central navigation.

 The API can be called by
-- frontend services through the Intercom Service's `/navigation.json` endpoint or
+- frontend services through the Intercom Service's `/navigation.json` endpoint.
 - backend services directly at the portal's `/univention/portal/navigation.json` endpoint.

 The central navigation expects the API caller to present a shared secret for authentication and the username for whom the portal